AliMohamed35/Saqaya-internship/README.md

 The app allows users to:

 * Browse a list of products
-* View detailed product information in a modal
-* Add items to the cart
 * Navigate through a user-friendly interface

 ## 🔧 Tech Stack